Anony-users/EQS-UC/README.md

-This repository is here temporarily to show the performance and practically of our submitted paper "Efficient Constant-Size Delegatable Anonymous Credentials."
+This repository is here temporarily to show the performance and practically of our submitted paper "Practical Constant-Size Delegatable Anonymous Credentials."

 # Warning: